ngs-official/JOHANs-NUKER/README.md

 **Set-up:**
 Make a Discord bot with all privileged intents enabled, then download the latest release.
-Put your bot's token in when asked by the program
-Put in the other stuff (prefix, target server, etc.)
+\nPut your bot's token in when asked by the program Put in the other stuff (prefix, target server, etc.)
 You're good to go!